Want to Run a Marathon? Train at a Slower Pace for Your Heart

 It’s not news that exercise -- particularly aerobic activity – is good for your heart.
 And as long as your doctor approves, it’s never too late to begin working out to improve your cardiovascular health.

 But a lot of people, once they get into the groove of their workouts, quickly go overboard.
-They set lofty goals like participating in a marathon or triathlon.
+They set lofty goals like running in a marathon or triathlon.

 “I’ve always encouraged my patients to gradually increase the intensity of their fitness routines,” says Bernard Kaminetsky, MD, medical director, MDVIP.
 “Overzealous recreational athletes like weekend fitness warriors and some novice road race trainers who train at intense levels often don’t train enough to safely handle their workouts.”

 Members of AHA’s Scientific Statement writing committee reviewed more than 300 studies and found the benefits of exercise outweighed the risks in most people.
 In fact, regular physical activity can lower the risk of a cardiac event by as much as 50 percent.
 But they also identified some risks associated with intense training if you’re not ready for it.